john-pickett/portfolio/_posts/2017-03-06-javascript-loops.md

 }
 ```

-<p>Using <span class="code-inline">i < 26</span> ensures that our loop will run the correct number of times and assign every student to the <span class="code-inline">seatingChart</span>.
+<p>Using i < 26 ensures that our loop will run the correct number of times and assign every student to the seatingChart.
 However, that's not a very elegant solution.
 What if we didn't know the exact number of students in the class?
 A better option would be this:</p>

 ```javascript
 for (var i = students.length; i > 0; i--) {